Aligorith/whiodoc/README.md

      interpretation of the Key vs Value types.

 Formatting Advice:
+* Descriptions should start with a capital letter, unless referring to some other identifier / variable / keyword that uses a lowercase name instead.

 * For multi-line descriptions, the following lines should be intended to line up with either the type-specifier on the first line OR the start of the description.